The sun streams onto my desk

 We leave the shore,

-The light darkens,
+the light darkens,

 but inside us the sea shines silver,

-and fills our souls with light.
+and fills our hearts with light.

 Getting close to nature.

 Evening tai chi practice

 interrupted by a hedgehog.